-December 2021 marks the mid-term point of the KID_ACTIONS project and the time for the first of two KID_ACTIONS EU Policy, Research and Practitioners Forums.
+December 2022 marks the end of the KID_ACTIONS project which is why we are organising the second edition of KID_ACTIONS EU Policy, Research and Practitioners Forum.

-The first Forum took place on 29-30 November 2021 in a hybrid format.
-The Forum aimed at accommodating the participation of stakeholders present onsite in Trento (IT) or participating online.
+The second Forum will take place on 22 November 2022 in a hybrid format.
+The event aims at accommodating the participation of stakeholders present onsite at the Representation of the European Region Tyrol – South Tyrol – Trentino in Brussels (Belgium) or participating online.

-The Forum brought together no less than 50 key policy makers, researchers, industry partners and practitioners working on securing a safer and more empowering digital environment for children and young people.
-The Forum took a dialogic form in which provisional findings and tools of the project were presented.
-Participants had the opportunity to engage in interactive sessions during which they provided input and share best practices that will feed the development of the KID_ACTIONS solutions and policy recommendations focusing on the multifaceted dimension of cyberbullying among children and adolescents.
+The second edition of the forum will bring together key policy makers, researchers, industry partners and practitioners working on securing a safer and more empowering digital environment for children and young people.
+The forum will take a dialogic form in which key outcomes, findings and tools of the project will be presented.
+Participants will have the opportunity to engage in interactive sessions during which they will be able to provide input and share best practices.

-For a successful first KID_ACTIONS Forum, we engaged with youth representatives, policy makers from the European, national and local level, civil society, education experts, and industry representatives.
-The Forum served to better understand the needs of this variety of stakeholders in order to fully reach the potential of the tools and resources the KID_ACTIONS project will develop.
+We aim to engage with youth representatives, policy makers from the European, national and local level, civil society, education experts, and industry representatives.
+The Forum serves as the final event of the KID_ACTIONS project and will provide opportunities to a variety of stakeholders to learn about the project’s findings and key outcomes.

 All timings are in Central European Time (CET).